 What are the origins of hair oiling?

 “Like many South Asian households, making our own Ayurvedic hair oils was a weekly tradition,” says Charuza.
-She notes that her great grandmother, Aai, had her own version of an amla hair oil, which her product is inspired by.
+She notes that her great grandmother, Aai, had her own version of an amla hair oil, which her oil is inspired by.
 “There was something just so magical about sitting down together, blasting some music and talking about our day while doing our weekly self-care routines—it felt like a fun sleepover,” says Charuza.
-“It became a relaxing activity that I would even share with my friends who weren’t familiar with the concept of hair oiling.
+“It became a relaxing activity that I would even share with my friends who weren’t familiar with the concept of oiling.
 Now, I even practice the same rituals with my one-year-old daughter Selina, and it’s such a full-circle moment.”

-How does one do hair oiling?
+How does one use hair oil for this technique?

-“Setting an intention of self-care is the most important when starting your hair oiling ritual,” says Mehta, which might feel different than spraying in your leave-in conditioner and heading out the door.
+“Setting an intention of self-care is the most important when starting your oiling ritual,” says Mehta, which might feel different than spraying your leave-in conditioner and heading out the door.
 Charuza says there’s an art to hair oiling.
-“My mother taught me all of the various pressure points on your head you should be massaging not only to stimulate hair growth but also to help relieve stress and tension,” says Charuza.
+“My mother taught me all of the various pressure points on the head you should be massaging not only to stimulate hair growth but also to help relieve stress and tension,” says Charuza.

-The benefits of hair oiling
+The benefits of oiling hair

-The new wave of hair oiling products
+The new wave of hair oil products

 RANAVAT’s “formulation philosophy is inspired by ancient practices paired with modern-day technologies and advancements in innovation,” says Ranavat.
 “I created a lighter, floral version of the traditional oil to seamlessly fit into the modern world,” she adds.
 Ranavat recommends Fortifying Hair Serum—Mighty Majesty ($70).
 A challenge she faced was finding the right shampoo and conditioner to pair with the practice.
 Clarifying shampoos felt too stripping, and others left her hair greasy.
 This led her to create the Veda4 Bond Complex Shampoo ($48) and Conditioner.
 She says the three-step practice is her “holy grail that’s kept her hair shiny even at 41.”